kartikaysingh69/BHARATINTERN_task2_Titanic_Classification/README.md

 This project demonstrates how to build a Titanic survival prediction system based on various factors.
 By analyzing the dataset and training a classification model, you can gain insights into which factors were most likely to lead to survival in the event of the Titanic sinking.

-Feel free to modify and extend this project as needed for your specific requirements.
+Feel free to modify and extend this as needed for your specific requirements.